bids-standard/bids-starter-kit/src/tutorials/annotation.md

-There are several online tools available at [https://hedtools.ucsd.edu/hed](https://hedtools.ucsd.edu/hed) to help you in during this process:
+There are several online tools available at [https://hedtools.ucsd.edu/hed](https://hedtools.ucsd.edu/hed) to help you during this process:

 1. You can extract a JSON sidecar template that is ready to fill in from a representative `events.tsv` file in your BIDS dataset.